 Students analyze map visualizations representing the amount of Sun’s energy received on Earth as indicated by the amount that is reflected to space, known as “albedo”.
 Engaging their prior knowledge of seasons and climate, students make inferences about the relative months that these data represent.
 This lesson includes a regional dataset of the Chicago, Illinois area where students observe the map visualizations and compare them to a line graph of Earth’s absorption of the Sun’s radiation in 2015 to understand how data is represented in a variety of ways.

-The students will make observations of World Albedo Maps in order to make inferences and explanations about the phenomenon.
+- The students observe maps of global albedo in order to make inferences and explanations about the phenomenon.